Medicare Appeals Procedures

 English | Español

-If you do not agree with the Administrative Law Judge’s (ALJ’s) decision or dismissal, you may appeal to the Medicare Appeals Council (MAC).
-We call an appeal to the MAC a “request for review.”
-The MAC will issue a decision, dismissal order or remand within 90 calendar days of receiving the request for review, unless the timeframe is extended.
-Upon receipt of the ALJ’s written decision or dismissal, the enrollee may request that the MAC review be expedited if the Part D drug has not already been furnished and the enrollee’s prescribing physician (or other prescriber) indicates or the MAC determines that the standard timeframe may seriously jeopardize the enrollee’s life, health, or ability to regain maximum function.
+If you do not agree with the Administrative Law Judge’s (ALJ’s) decision or dismissal, you may appeal to the Medicare Appeals Council (the Council).
+We call an appeal to the Council a “request for review.”
+Normally, the Council will issue a decision, dismissal order or remand within 90 calendar days of receiving the request for review, unless the timeframe is extended.
+Upon receipt of the ALJ’s written decision or dismissal, the enrollee may request that the Council review be expedited if the Part D drug has not already been furnished and the enrollee’s prescribing physician (or other prescriber) indicates or the Council determines that the standard timeframe may seriously jeopardize the enrollee’s life, health, or ability to regain maximum function.

 Timeframe for an Enrollee to File a Request for Expedited Review:

-A request for expedited review must be received by the MAC within 60 days after you receive ALJ’s written decision or dismissal.
-The MAC will assume that you received the ALJ’s decision or dismissal five days after the date shown on it, unless you show that you received it later.
+A request for expedited review must be received by the Council within 60 days after you receive ALJ’s written decision or dismissal.
+The Council will assume that you received the ALJ’s decision or dismissal five days after the date shown on it, unless you show that you received it later.
 If you file the appeal late, you must show that you had good cause.

-An enrollee may request that his or her claim be expedited by calling the MAC at 1-866-365-8204.
+An enrollee may request that his or her claim be expedited by calling the Council at 1-866-365-8204.
 You should be prepared to provide the following:

 - the enrollee’s name and health insurance claim number;